Senior Research Scientist at the Australian E-Health Research Centre., CSIRO

 My broad research interests are language, logic and artificial general intelligence.

 I have expertise in natural language processing, logic, software design, functional programming, artificial intelligence, machine learning, radio physics and mathematics .
-My previous research at the University of Queensland was on biomedical imaging for detecting strokes in the brain and breast cancer using microwave radiation.
+My previous research at the University of Queensland was on imaging for detecting strokes in the brain and breast cancer using microwave radiation.

 I am a beekeeper, rare book collector, and currently learning Latin.